elba/elba/docs/src/getting_started/quick_start.md

   [[targets.bin]]
   # the name of the binary to create
   name = "awes"
+  # the path which contains all of the bin files (*cannot* be a parent directory)
+  # this is set to "src" by default
+  path = "src/"
   # the path to the Main module of the binary
-  main = "src/Awesome/B.idr"
+  main = "Awesome/B"
   ```

+  Note: the format of the binary target has some nuance to it, so for more information, see the docs on [the manifest format](../usage/manifest.md).

 - A **test target** specifies a test binary to build.
 It uses the same syntax as a bin target, with the difference that we use `[[targets.test]]` to specify them and the test binary can depend on the dev-dependencies as well as the root package's library.
+A test binary succeeds upon execution if it returns exit code 0.

 ### Building a package